HumboldtK/ChatGPT-Browser-Extension/README.md

 Replace ENTER_API_KEY_HERE" with your API key in popup.js

-Go to chrome://extensions in your Google Chrome browser
+Go to chrome://extensions in your Google Chrome browser or edge://extensions/ for Edge browser

 Check the Developer mode checkbox in the top right-hand corner